liangblairshi/Engineering-Challenge/README.md

 ## Setting up EC2 connection
 I've put all files under AWS EC2 to make the running process more easier.
 Please follow the step to access my EC2 instance.
-  1. Make sure to download the [IMFS.pem]() credential file
+  1. Make sure to download the [IMFS.pem](https://github.com/liangblairshi/Engineering-Challenge/blob/f4fd5e9c7b9a4a173b4e83696c0d997617e39d4d/IMFS.pem) credential file to your local
   2. SSH to access my EC2 instance.
-Use the following commend in your terminal/linux environment: ```ssh -i /your-full-path-of-pem-file/IMFS.pem ec2-user@ec2-13-58-134-135.us-east-2.compute.amazonaws.com```
+Use the following commend in your terminal/linux environment: ```ssh -i /your-full-path-of-local-pem-file/IMFS.pem ec2-user@ec2-13-58-134-135.us-east-2.compute.amazonaws.com```
   3. Once you successfully access the instance, go to the folder IMFS-challenge by using ```cd IMFS-challenge``` commend.
 All my .py files are under this directory.

 Once you are here, please feel to follow the steps below or jump to Part 4 for Visualization directly if you want.